kuriwaki/modern-weighting-2021/README.md

 estimator?
 The effective sample size?
 The design effect?
 Why?

 ## How is MRP Different?

+> “Regression modeling is a potentially attractive alter- native to
+> weighting.
+In practice, however, the poten- tial for large numbers of
+> interactions can make regres- sion adjustments highly variable.
+This
+> paper reviews the motivation for hierarchical regression, combined
+> with poststratification, as a strategy for correcting for differences
+> between sample and population. — Gelman (2007)

 Let’s treat the values as factors now